 In addition to her coaching duties, Martin oversaw the day-to-day operations of the program, worked with the guards and did tireless work behind the scenes.
 She also developed communication plans, organized day-to-day activities, community service work, public relations and marketing.
 Martin was a vital part in rebuilding Illinois State's program which saw the Redbirds win three conference titles and make five trips to the postseason in seven years, including back-to-back WNIT semifinal appearances in 2009 and 2010.

 Formerly Taren O'Brien, she married Patrick Martin in 2005.
-They have three children, daughter Ryleigh (5), son Jackson (4) and newborn son Tyson.
+They have three children, daughter Ryleigh (7), son Jackson (6) and son Tyson (2).